Binding selectivity: Biochemistry

 In biochemistry the substrate is known as a receptor.
 A receptor is a protein molecule, embedded in either the plasma membrane or the cytoplasm of a cell, to which one or more specific kinds of signalling molecules may bind.
 A ligand may be a peptide or another small molecule, such as a neurotransmitter, a hormone, a pharmaceutical drug, or a toxin.
 The specificity of a receptor is determined by its spatial geometry and the way it binds to the ligand through non-covalent interactions, such as hydrogen bonding or Van der Waals forces.

 If a receptor can be isolated a synthetic drug can be developed either to stimulate the receptor, an agonist or to block it, an antagonist.
 The stomach ulcer drug cimetidine was developed as an H2 antagonist by chemically engineering the molecule for maximum specificity to an isolated tissue containing the receptor.
 The further use of quantitative structure-activity relationships (QSAR) led to the development of other agents such as ranitidine.

-It is important to note that "selectivity" when referring to a drug is relative and not absolute.
+"Selectivity" when referring to a drug is relative.
 For example, in a higher dose, a specific drug molecule may also bind to other receptors than those said to be "selective".